 What Do Recreational Therapist Do?

-Occupation Description Plan, direct, or coordinate medically-approved recreation programs for patients in hospitals, nursing homes, or other institutions.
+Position Description Plan, direct, or coordinate medically-approved recreation programs for patients in hospitals, nursing homes, or other institutions.
 Activities include sports, trips, dramatics, social activities, and arts and crafts.
 May assess a patient condition and recommend appropriate recreational activity.

-A Day in the Life of a Recreational Therapist
+Life As a Recreational Therapist

 - Conduct therapy sessions to improve patients’ mental and physical well-being.